Gcrowder93/dev-101-august-2021/README.md

 - The Browser
   - Chrome, please!
   - [64% of web users are on Chrome, so that's our target browser](https://gs.statcounter.com/)
-- Terminal, Git/Bash, or WSL (Unbuntu on Windows)
+- Terminal, Git/Bash, or WSL (Ubuntu on Windows)
-  - For Windows users, WSL is generally considered better since it's closer to an actual Linux distribution.
-However (since it's Linux) it has weird, difficult edges.
+  - For Windows users, WSL is a way to run an actual Linux distribution.
+However (since it's Linux) it has weird, difficult edges anyway, let alone on Windows.
 If WSL is causing you a lot of problems, download Git/Bash for easy mode.

 # Schedule
 ## Monday: Learning the tools